JuliaGeometry/Quaternions.jl/README.md

     log
     normalize
     normalizea  (return normalized quaternion and absolute value as a pair)
-    angleaxis  (taken as an orientation, return the angle and axis (3 vector) as a pair
+    angleaxis  (taken as an orientation, return the angle and axis (3 vector) as a tuple)
     angle
     axis
     exp